 2) Sample delivery line and

 Video of a gas sampling probe – https://youtu.be/TC2R26UbnCM

-In this post, I have shared lot of links as watching different sampling instruments is so much better than just describing them in words.
+In this post, I have shared a lot of links as watching different sampling instruments is so much better than just describing them in words.
 With this post, we complete discussing the fundamental concepts in analytical chemistry.
 From the next post onwards, we shall start learning a new physical chemistry chapter.
 Till then, be a perpetual student of life and keep learning….

 Image sources –

 The above blog on fundamental techniques of sampling seems too monotonous and lacks specific intriguing inputs.
 Added to that, numerous errors are observable in the text framing and vocabulary used.